edisonfillus/node-api-decorators/README.md

 "start": "nodemon",
 "build": "tsc -p ."
 ```
-Create the app.ts at /src, and check if it is running
+Create the index.ts at /src, and check if it is running
 ```
 npm start
 ```